NESCent/feedingdb/README-squishy.md

 Fixtures for Behavior and Muscle
 ----

 Behavior and Muscle terms have been loaded from a pre-reasoned OWL file and saved to the `initial_data.yaml` file.
-To repeat this process, perform the following steps.
+Usually this is fine, but if you want to load new terms from the OWL files, you have to repeat the process below.

 Load data from OWL file: